 Centers for Disease Control and Prevention (CDC).But in late June, as cases and hospitalizations skyrocketed in Texas, Abbott ordered bars to close their doors once again, expressing regret for opening them too quickly in the first place.
 Individuals were advised not to visit bars or similar establishments located in counties not included in parts (a) or (b) above.
 Abbott said counties where the hospitalization rate exceeds 15% should close bars and impose stricter occupancy limits on businesses.
 Public health officials and experts have said since this spring that bars pose unique dangers to the spread of COVID-19.
 A Caldwell County announcement sent Friday says County Judge Hoppy Haden has elected to reopen bars and similar businesses beginning October NOW, THEREFORE, I, Greg Abbott, Governor of Texas, by virtue of the power and authority vested in me by the Constitution and laws of the State of Texas, and in accordance with guidance of Texas Department of State Health Services Commissioner Dr. The bars say they plan to offer music and charge for admission, and the proceeds will go to a charity of their choice.
 Williamson County Judge Bill Gravell said he wants to be the first judge in all of Texas to reopen bars.

-Those bars and nightclubs are some of the more than 2,500 so far that the state has allowed to reopen with the promise that, in the midst of a pandemic, they would be converted into restaurants.
-Travis, Williamson and Hays counties have most of the bars in Central Texas, but many other counties are also making the decision to reopen bars.
-Oscar Gamboa, the owner of Bodega's in Amarillo, said it's not clear why his bar was closed but not others he sees flagrantly violating the rules.
+Those bars and nightclubs are some of the more than 2,500 so far that the state has allowed to reopen with the promise that they would be converted into restaurants during the pandemic.
+Travis, Williamson and Hays counties have most of the bars in Central Texas but many other counties are also making the decision to reopen bars.
+Oscar Gamboa, owner of Bodega's in Amarillo said it's not clear why his bar was closed but not others he sees flagrantly violating the rules.